The Streak (professional wrestling): The beginning of the Streak (4–0)

-Major feuds (5–0)
+Major feuds (8–0)

 At the 1996 Royal Rumble, The Undertaker faced Bret Hart for the WWF Championship, but Diesel cost him the match due to interference.
 As revenge, The Undertaker cost Diesel his WWF Championship match at In Your House: Rage in the Cage the following month.
 The two settled their feud at WrestleMania XII, which would be Diesel's final match at the annual event before leaving the company and moving to WCW a couple of months later.
 Diesel lost via pinfall after The Undertaker delivered the Tombstone Piledriver.

 In February 1997, Shawn Michaels vacated the WWF Championship 3 days before the In Your House 13: Final Four event, leaving the championship to be decided at the event in a four corners elimination match between The Undertaker, Bret Hart, Vader and "Stone Cold" Steve Austin.
 Hart won the match and the championship, but lost it to Sycho Sid in a match the following night on Raw.
 While Hart and Austin continued their feud, The Undertaker challenged Sid for the WWF Championship at WrestleMania 13.
 Hart interfered in the match at WrestleMania 13 by hitting Sid with a steel chair.
-The Undertaker followed up the chair shot by Hart with a Tombstone Piledriver to Sid before pinning him to claim the WWF Championship for the second time, his first reign in five years.
+The Undertaker followed up the chair shot by Hart with a Tombstone Piledriver to Sid before pinning him to claim the WWF Championship for the second time, his first reign, in five years, only to later drop the title at SummerSlam 1997, to Bret Hart by an accidental chair shot by special guest referee Shawn Michaels.

 Getting to work with The Undertaker right off the bat was a tremendous opportunity.
 It was an opportunity to be a career-maker, and fortunately I was able to take advantage of that.